Tudor Heritage Black Bay 79220 – The Ultimate Guide

 The dial has the text “rotor self-winding”, where the text ”Self-winding” is bent upwards.
 This is also the reason why the dial of the Tudor Black Bay 79220 is sometimes referred to as the ”Smiley dial”.

-Just like first Tudor Submariner watches, the Black Bay doesn’t feature a date function, thus allowing the dial to be symmetrical.
+Just like the first Tudor Submariner watches, the Black Bay doesn’t feature a date function, thus allowing the dial to be symmetrical.

 As you know, the Tudor Black watches reference 79220 are now discontinued.
 When they were launched in 2012 and sold at the retailers, they retailed for roughly €2.500.
 The Black Bay has actually held its value quite well, and the price of them has slowly increased since the model was discontinued.
-And despite the new generation, and despite the 79220 being a discontinued model, it is actually highly popular and in-demand.
+And despite the new generation, and despite the 79220 now being a discontinued model, it is actually highly popular and in demand.